a1ultima/kaks_error_bars/README.md

 **Requirements / How to use**

-For this delicious dish, You WILL need the following ingredients:
+For this dish, You WILL need the following ingredients:

  1. A pair of DNA sequences in a format that KaKs calculator accepts (e.g. ./example_kaks_calc_output.txt)